BlueM0ld/zombieGame/README.md

 ## Run
 After the nltk packages have been downloaded run the application on cmd by typing *start.py*  You should be in the directory of this file

-To play the game wait for the prompt "you: " to show up after pressing E to enter the game You can write in anything in the prompt :D
+To play the game wait for the prompt "you: " to show up after pressing E to enter the game.
+You can write in anything in the prompt :D

-However "check inventory" and "surrender" are key prompts
+However "check inventory" and "surrender" are key prompts!